+855 (0) 86 665 567

 Sapa, Ha Giang, Bac Ha, Mu Cang Chai

-The climate in Sapa and Vietnam’s north-west region including Mu Cang Chai is divided into two seasons: the dry season runs from October to late March with the wet season lasting from April to September.
+The climate in Sapa and Vietnam’s north-west region including Mu Cang Chai is divided into two seasons: the dry season runs from October to late March are the wet season lasts from April to September.
 It can get very cold and frosty in December and January, especially at night.

-The best months to travel in the north-east (Ha Giang) is during the dry season, from October to April, although December and January can get very cold.
+The best months to travel in the northeast (Ha Giang) are during the dry season, from October to April, although December and January can get very cold.
 We recommend avoiding travelling in Ha Giang during the rainy season (May to September).

 North Vietnam